Yukesh432/transformer-model/readme.md

 - **Demonstration Organization:** When we have set of example data, demonstration organization involves picking some examples and deciding their order.
 In demonstration organization , we have demonstration selection and ordering.
 While considering ICL capabilites, it is important to consider which examples are good enough examples for incontext learning scenarios.
 Different supervised method and unsupervised methods are used to select the appropriate task examples for ICL.
 Once we find out the relevent demonstration examples, the ordering of these examples also matters to get the desired output from LLMs while using ICL.

+Example:

 - **Demonstration Formatting:** Demonstration formatting deals with how we present the task sample for few-shot learning.
 A common way is to concatenate the user query and task sample with a template.
 Differenet prompt engineering techniques deals with how do we demonstrate the task.
 We can portays the dample data in a form of yes/no question, or chain-of-thought reasoning format, etc.

+Example:

 **b.
 Instruction Following:** LLM's gained the ability to follow instruction better to perform specific task.
 Task that are given to LLMs with specific instruction tends to perform better than without the proper instructions.
 This ability is derived from in-context learning(ICL) capabilites of LLMs.
 Training LLM on Instruction tuned dataset with task description improves the in-context learning abilities.